wyndhblb/cadent/README.md

 | whisper | yes | yes | n/a |
 | ram | yes | yes | No |
 | noop | n/a | n/a | n/a |

-`n/a` means it cannot/won't be implemented

-`No` means it has not been implemented yet, but can

-`TagSupport` is forth coming, but it will basically add an extra Query param `tag=XXX` to things once the indexing has been hashed out
- It should also be able to follow the "prometheus" query model `?q=my_stat{name1=val, name2=val}`

-`flat` means metrics are stored as `time: value` pairs (in some form) rather then binary compressed forms

-`map` means metrics are stored in a `map` like data structure using timeslabs (https://github.com/wyndhblb/timeslab) formats as primary keys along with the metric ID

 Examples Configs
 ----------------